-Borderline personality disorder is a mental health condition characterized by severe and short-lived mood swings, a distorted self-image, impulsive behaviors, feelings of emptiness, and intense and rocky relationships.
+Borderline Personality Disorder (BPD) is a mental health condition characterized by severe and short-lived mood swings, a distorted self-image, impulsive behaviors, feelings of emptiness, and intense and rocky relationships.
 It is chronic and incurable, but with an accurate diagnosis by a trained professional, commitment to a treatment plan, and positive support, borderline personality disorder can be treated and managed successfully.

 What is Borderline Personality Disorder?

 Borderline personality disorder is a serious mental health condition that causes unstable moods, behaviors, and self-image, as well as impaired functioning in everyday life.
 Mood changes can be intense and last for a few hours or a few days.
 BPD may cause impulsive behaviors and lead a person to have unstable and difficult relationships with others.
 It is not uncommon for someone with BPD to have co-occurring mental illnesses, like an anxiety disorder or depression.
 They may also struggle with eating disorders and substance use disorders.

 - Estimates place the occurrence of BPD at 1.6 percent of U.S. adults, but the real rate may be as high as 6 percent.

 - Three quarters of people diagnosed with BPD are women.

 - Men may be affected by BPD just as much as women, but may be more likely to be misdiagnosed with depression or post-traumatic stress disorder.

 - BPD is not often diagnosed in children, but research has shown that signs of the disorder can be seen at a young age.